hamadichihaoui/unsupervised_anomaly_detection/README.md

     Based on this criteria, each approach will assume one of the following:

     - Contaminated dataset: the training dataset contains both normal and anamolous elements.
     - Uncontaminated dataset: The training dataset contains only normal samples.
-The methods that take this assumption are also refered weakly supervised approaches.
+Such approach is also refered asweakly supervised.

 - How far is the distribution of the anomalous samples to the normal samples